wp-staging/wp-staging/readme.txt

 = 2.1.5 =
 * Fix.
 Change link to support
+* Fix: Missing files in clone site if copy file limit is higher than 1

 = 2.1.4 =
 * Fix: Link to the staging site is missing a slash if WordPress is installed in subdir